somebee/todomvc-imba/readme.md

 ## Development

 The source resides in `src/app.imba`.
 Run `npm run watch` to recompile the source locally.
-Make sure you have installed Imba through npm: `npm install -g imba` first.

 ## Credit